Nov. 18, 2016 - Oct. 14, 2017

 In 2014 painter Bill Shumway and photographer Don Ferguson began a collaborative art project focusing on crow imagery.
 Plethora of Crows III includes art by Joan Linse, Leslie Green and some of her Evergreen collaborative group members; some of the Critique Group members that Bill has worked with for three decades, including Mark Allison, Carol Chapel, Judith Sanders and Faye Cummins; and works from Bill’s Abstract Critique Group members, including Pam Serra-Wenz and Sue Noel.

-Benton County's "Soap Creek Artisans" include Joe Crockett (photography), Dale Draeger (painting), Samuel Hoffman (wood-fired pottery), Vicki Idema (charcoal drawings and cut paper), Ann Lahr (ceramics), Judy Moon (water-colors, ink and in-between), Kelly Nutter (fused glass) and Deanna Peters (fused glass).
+Benton County's "Soap Creek Artisans" include Joe Crockett (photography), Dale Draeger (painting), Samuel Hoffman (wood-fired pottery), Vicki Idema (charcoal drawings and cut paper), Ann Lahr (ceramics), Kelly Nutter (fused glass) and Deanna Peters (fused glass).

 Benton County Historical Museum's longest running tradition.
 Philomath School District students K-12 exhibit their artwork.